metamagic-games/dnd-homebrews/src/Subclasses/Fighter/CombatMedic/CombatMedic.md

 #### Combat Medic's Equipment

-At 3rd level, you gain access to an empty _Healer's Kit_.
+When you choose this archetype at 3rd level, you gain access to an empty _Healer's Kit_.
 This kit is a leather pouch containing bandages, salves, and splints.
-The kit has up to ten uses.
+The kit can store up to ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has O hit points, without needing to make a Wisdom (Medicine) check.

 <img
     src='https://media.githubusercontent.com/media/metamagic-games/dnd-homebrews/master/assetts/medic.png'